Student Handbook

 Fortunately, students can take advantage of a number of resources that will help them overcome writer’s block or add an extra layer of polish to their thesis or dissertation.

-All students can utilize RMCOEH Senior Technical Writer Bubba Brown (
+All students can utilize RMCOEH Creative Manager Bubba Brown (

 Students enrolled in the University of Utah additionally have access to: